randyriback/randyriback/README.md

 ### 👋 Greetings!

-🌱 I'm Randy Riback (he/him), and I'm a full-stack software developer.
+🌱 I'm Randy Riback (he/him).

-🔭 I recently worked on generative sound art and MIDI controllers for the browser @ [the Recurse Center](https://recurse.com), and am now assisting [Pares.ly](https//parse.ly) customers as Support Engineer 😄
+🔭 I'd recently worked on generative sound art and MIDI controllers for the browser @ [the Recurse Center](https://recurse.com), and am now assisting [Pares.ly](https//parse.ly) customers as Support Engineer 😄

-📫 Feel free to check out my <a href="https://randyriback.com">personal website</a> and say hello.
+📫 Feel free to check out my <a href="https://randyriback.com">portfolio</a> and say hello.

 <!--:)